MitraSura/Aravos/README.md

 ## What I'm Working On

-Currently, I am developing an Android pet care app using Android Studio.
-This project is a personal initiative to combine my interest in technology and love for pets.
-I hope this app will help pet owners keep track of their pet's health and wellbeing.
+Currently, I am developing a Simple Antivirus software using C++.

 ## What I'm Learning